-Wahed compliant robo-advisc automated trading tec secured SEC registrati bry investment platform hniques.
-The company on, but is seeking to att risory platform.
-Wahed that was launched in 20 currently operates out o ain global coverage, and ess of location and incon 15, and leverages f the U.S., and has provide affordable Global benchmarks Wealthfront is the only automated financial advisor to offer the combination of financial planning, investment management and banking-related services exclusively through software.
-Betterment is a smart automated investing service that provides optimized investment returns for individual, IRA, ROTH IRA, and rollover 401(k) accounts FutureAdvisor FutureAdvisor is a registered investment advisory firm that manages a user's existing IRA, 401(k), and other investment accounts.
-26 PERSONAL CAPITAL Personal Capital combines award- winning online financial tools that provide unprecedented transparency into your finances with personal attention from registered financial advisors.
-Opportunity being addressed and is expected to g banking assets are e \$2.4 trillion in 2023.2 Although the global a number of gaps ar 2014/15 has survey offerings has increa Finance offerings ar available.
-Muslim co respondents are ask row by 7.7 percent CAG expected to grow from \$ slamic Finance sector i nd opportunities.
-The M ed the Muslim market to sed between 2010 and s nd Shariah-compliant inv onsumer surveys in Ame is has been estimated at R and reach \$3.8 trillion 1.7 trillion in 2017 by 6 s maturing, the America uslim Green: American N o find that the demand fo 2014.
-However, credible vestment options have n erica have also found that Finance concepts and c o understand. in 2023.
-Islamic percent CAGR to reach n market still has Muslim Market Study or Islamic Finance and authentic Islamic tot been readily at 58 percent of
+The world's first shariah-compliant robo-advisory platform.
+Wahed Invest is a Shariah-compliant robo-advisory investment platform that was launched in 2015, and leverages automated trading techniques.
+The company currently operates out of the U.S., and has secured SEC registration, but is seeking to attain global coverage, and provide affordable investment opportunities to Muslims regardless of location and income.

+Global benchmarks

+Wealthfront is the only automated financial advisor to offer the combination of financial planning, investment management and banking-related services exclusively through software.

+Betterment is a smart automated investing service that provides optimized investment returns for individual, IRA, ROTH IRA, and rollover 401(k) accounts..

+FutureAdvisor is a registered investment advisory firm that manages a user's existing IRA, 401(k), and other investment accounts.26

+PERSONAL® CAPITAL

+Personal Capital

+combines awardwinning online

+financial tools

+that provide

+unprecedented

+transparency into

+your finances with

+personal attention

+from registered

+financial advisors.

+Opportunity being addressed

+- The global market for Islamic Finance assets has been estimated at \$2.4 trillion in 2017 and is expected to grow by 7.7 percent CAGR and reach \$3.8 trillion in 2023.
+Islamic banking assets are expected to grow from \$1.7 trillion in 2017 by 6 percent CAGR to reach \$2.4 trillion in 2023.27 - Although the global Islamic Finance sector is maturing, the American market still has a number of gaps and opportunities.
+The Muslim Green: American Muslim Market Study 2014/15 has surveyed the Muslim market to find that the demand for Islamic Finance offerings has increased between 2010 and 2014.
+However, credible and authentic Islamic Finance offerings and Shariah-compliant investment options have not been readily available.
+Muslim consumer surveys in America have also found that 58 percent of respondents are asking for clarity in Islamic Finance concepts and contracts as Islamic Finance services are complex and difficult to understand.